iansmith/parigot/site/content/en/docs/complexityboar.md

 generate?

 Microservices also ignore two key wins of a monolith, especially one that is decently well built.
-Because it is so much simpler to build _and deploy_ the monolith gives you two *time* advantages.
+Because it is so much simpler to build _and deploy_, the monolith gives you two _time_ advantages.
 If you can build it more easily, you'll be able to get a version of it out to the world quicker.
 The benefits first mover advantage and fast failure/feedback are covered in detail in many hundreds of books both in the software field and the business field.